Convergence to Utility Maximization and the Indifference Hypothesis: Preference Maximization With or Without Indifferences

 We start by investigating the extent to which subjects behaved as if they were ordinal or expected-utility maximizers across \textit{all} 75 decisions.
-Before entertaining the possibility that any choice reversals at different occurrences of the same menu is due to subjects' ``noisy'' utility maximization or systematically boundedly-rational behaviour, we first examine the possibility that such reversals are instead rational manifestations of subjects' indifference between lotteries, and that their overall behaviour is compatible with utility maximization when such alternating choices are viewed as the rational outcome of subjects' indifference.
+We examine the possibility that choice reversals at different occurrences of the same menu are rational manifestations of subjects' indifference between lotteries, and that their overall behaviour is compatible with utility maximization when such alternating choices are viewed as the rational outcome of subjects' indifference.